A Capitol View: September 2019

-On September 9, Senators returned from oversees trips and state visits to a busy calendar on Capitol Hill reviewing each of the twelve appropriations bills.
+On September 9, Senators returned from overseas trips and state visits to a busy calendar on Capitol Hill reviewing each of the twelve appropriations bills.

 The Senate Appropriations Committee approved Senate spending levels in a party line vote.
 Notably, the Senate set the spending limit at $693 billion for defense, $187.7 billion for Labor, HHS, Education, and $48.9 billion for Energy and Water.
 The Democrats expressed concerns that funding for Labor, HHS, and Education has only increased by 1% over the FY19 amount.

 While during the Senate recess, Senate Appropriations Chairman Richard Shelby (R-AK) had assured the public that the Senate would get to work reviewing the appropriations bills quickly, a few snags have already delayed the process.

 During the budget deal, there was a handshake agreement to avoid “poison pills,” provisions in bills that would almost guarantee their failure.
 However, now there is a disagreement about what constitutes a poison pill.
 The government runs out of money on September 30 and there is still a lot of work to be done.
 After the entire Appropriations Committee reviews and approves each spending bill, the entire Senate must review, have the opportunity to amend, and pass each bill.
 Then, the House and Senate Committee members will need to sort out the differences in each of their respective versions of the bill.
 Finally, the President must sign the bills into law.

 As it is becoming increasingly unlikely that Congress will be able to complete the process in the next thirteen days, the likelihood of a Continuing Resolution (CR) or “stopgap” is growing.
 The House has prepared what it believes to be a clean bill.
 It contains some potentially controversial language which would bar Trump from delaying military assistance to Ukraine and would freeze the President’s trade relief payments to farmers.